Project Brunei 2014

 - Provide educational and physical support for autistic children through indoor physical and mental activities

-- Use communication and sport activities according to levels of autism
+- Use communication and sports activities according to levels of autism

 - Make videos of autistic children’s daily lives under consensus